Frequently Asked Questions

 Formed in May of 2019, Friends of Sherwood Forest is a community group and a plaintiff in the lawsuit filed in State Court on April 27th, 2020.
 We are a collective of hundreds of participants concerned about the precedent the City is setting by their violations of the law and their use of demonstrably false information in their Master Plan, Special Management Area Permit, and Grading Permit.
 We are also concerned about the City’s lack of transparency and failure to communicate adequately with the community and citizens in general in the planning of their project.
 If the Mayor succeeds with his plan for Sherwood Forest, it will set a terrible precedent for all of Oahu going forward.
 Over the past year, we have raised many thousands of dollars to stop the Mayor’s scheme.
 To read the Friends of Sherwood Forest mission statement, click here.

-at Sherwood Forest, and not as much in stopping the proposed development.
-Following the Mayor’s suggestion, they held a series of meetings in an effort to determine what people might want at WBBP as an “alternative” to the City’s proposed development.
-Despite these efforts, the only plan that is currently permitted for the site is the City’s proposed sports field.
+The plan currently permitted for the site is the City’s proposed sports field.
 Residents have been subjected to numerous broken promises by the Mayor, and he has given no guarantees in writing that this development is stopped.
 In fact, the grading permit was renewed on April 3rd.
 Based upon the strict process for planning and permitting, and from their own statements, the City has no intention of altering their current plan or permit.
 According to City officials, they intend to move forward as quickly as possible with their sports field, and they plan to continue with bulldozing, trench-digging, and spraying herbicide as soon as possible.
 The focus of Friends of Sherwood Forest is to utilize all legal means available to stop the City from breaking the law.
-Friends of Sherwood Forest is a plaintiff in the current lawsuit filed in State Court, and Save Our Sherwoods was a plaintiff in the former lawsuit filed in Federal Court.

 What does Friends of Sherwood Forest want to see happen to the forest?